 The success it appeared to show led to FDA approval for its use in the treatment of hair loss (androgenetic alopecia) and it entered the market in the late 1980s.

 There is some debate about this.
 But, given that it can dilate blood vessels, this is obviously something which could encourage blood to flow more easily to the hair roots.
 And it might also provide hair cells with nitric oxide (another substance that can dilate blood vessels and so, help hair grow).
 So this is most probably the mechanism behind any success minoxidil brings to hair loss patients.

-Many of the clinical trials which showed its effectiveness have been in younger men and women with only mild hair loss, and for a relatively short period of time.
+Many of the clinical trials which showed its effectiveness have been in younger men and women who had only mild hair loss and for a relatively short period of time.
 So, in other words, the older you are, the longer you've suffered hair loss and the more severe it is, the less likely that minoxidil will help you.

 And regardless of your age or anything else, this drug is only meant to be used on the crown of your head and not at the front temple region.
 So if you’ve got a receding hairline, it’s unlikely to grow any new hair for you in this region.

 Here are a few details for men and women specifically:

 Despite numerous trials showing "significant hair growth" (no doubt with many "before and after" photos to back them up), the original regular strength product (2% minoxidil) was still ineffective for many men.
 So a stronger (5%) product and later on, a more user-friendly foam version of it, were introduced to improve effectiveness (obviously the stronger the drug, the more chance it has of producing at least some hair regrowth).